Oasis-Company/AME-Scanner/scanner.md

 ## 9. Conclusion

 AME Scanner is a foundational component of the AMAR Engine's world construction pipeline.
-By providing structured spatial information from raw 3
+By providing structured spatial information from raw 3DGS data, it enables the AME Admin to perform accurate metaclass inference, ultimately leading